 Idaho’s fatal accident rate decreased by 6.5% between 2018 and 2019.
 However, both the number of collision-related injuries and incidents of property damage saw considerable uptakes, making car insurance a worthwhile investment for many drivers.
 Even with cheap averages, most drivers like to save even more where they can.
 Bankrate reviewed up-to-date rates from the state’s top insurers to share the ones offering the cheapest auto insurance in Idaho.

 The cheapest car insurance in Idaho

-Affordable coverage for Idaho drivers
+Minimum coverage requirements for Idaho drivers